apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ## Other Stuff

 - SAML2 Unsolicited endpoint is now able to preserve custom query parameters.
+- LDAP search entry handlers are now able to merges the values of one or more attributes in all entries into a single attribute.

 ## Library Upgrades

 - Pac4j
 - Spring Boot Admin
 - Nimbus JWT
+- AWS SDK
+- Mockito